gonzalozunino/graphs-datagran-react/README.md

 ## Information

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
-This is a quick simple react project using [Ant Design](https://ant.design/) for layout to create a simple graph and hable tables.
+This is a quick simple react project using [Ant Design](https://ant.design/) for layout, to create a line graph from CSV and handle data on tables.<br />

 Used libraries:
 [Highcharts](https://www.highcharts.com/).<br />